Few national parks in Canada compete with Georgian Bay Islands National Park. This park has got it all.

 Located two hours north of Toronto, the park matches accessibility with excellent camping facilities, spectacular nature and a laundry list of things to do.
 Georgian Bay Islands National Park is one of my favourite places for backcountry camping in Canada.
 Yet if glamping is more your style there are plenty of options for roofed accommodations.

 All the hikes are relatively flat and suitable for novice hikers.
 But the views are beautiful enough that the experienced hiker will still find the hikes enjoyable.
-And if you get bored of hiking, there’s biking, swimming and stargazing to fill the rest of your time.
+And if you get bored of hiking, there’s biking, swimming and stargazing to fill the rest of your time at the isolated islands.
 So let’s dive into everything you need to know to visit Georgian Bay Islands National Park in Canada.

 About Georgian Bay Islands National Park